Batch House Equipment Modernization and Reliability Upgrade

 New College Institute wanted to train the local workforce in Martinsville, VA.
 The local economy was primarily textile and furniture manufacturing related, with limited technical positions.
 Two local film manufacturers, Commonwealth and CP Films, were struggling to have enough qualified resources for their facilities.
 New College Institute approached Ralph Schultz of Commonwealth to tackle the problem.
 They determined that a machine was needed to demonstrate the principles of coating and web conveyance (both essential processes in film making), in addition to a classroom setting to teach the principles.
 Other companies offered solutions that New College Institute couldn’t afford.
 Schultz then brought in Commonwealth’s longtime supplier, Re:Build Optimation.
 Re:Build Optimation’s team was able to offer a creative solution that met New College Institute’s budget constraints.

-Production Expansion and Solvent Recovery
+Production Expansion & Solvent Recovery

 American Aerogel, a company developing and manufacturing proprietary aerogel insulation products, had been growing rapidly and needed to expand its production capabilities.